 The General Data Protection Regulation (GDPR 2016/679) entered into force on 25 May 2018.
-To comply with this new regulation, we have adapted our procedures and documents.
+To comply with this regulation, we have adapted our procedures and documents.

-As the registry manager of the .eu extension and its variants in other scripts, we work with registrars from around the world who offer our domain name extensions to end users.
-Within the context of registration, we act as the ‘controller’ (data controller) of domain name holders’ registration data.
+As the registry manager of the .eu extension and its variants in other scripts, we work with global registrars from around the world who offer our domain name extensions to end users.
+Within the context of domain name registration, we act as the ‘controller’ (data controller) of domain name holders’ registration data.
 Our registrars process domain name holders’ registration data on our behalf, and are therefore ‘processors’ (data processor) of that data.

 The illustration below provides a visual interpretation of how domain name holders’ data flows, and of the controller and processor role within the GDPR framework.

 Since the launch of the .eu extension, we have taken our role as data controller seriously.
-For this reason, we abide by the following measures to strengthen the security of the personal data we process:
+For this reason, we abide by the following measures which strengthen the security of the personal data we process:

 - We store personal data in servers located in EU countries;

 - We are ISO/IEC 27001 certified;

 - We carry out regular internal auditing against defined metrics to assess the ongoing success of data protection compliance across our organisation;

 - We have appointed a Data Protection Officer (DPO) and set up a privacy team.